neondatabase/website/content/docs/guides/liquibase-workflow.md

 ---
 title: Liquibase developer workflow with Neon
-subtitle: Implement a developer workflow for schema changes using Liquibase and Neon branching
+subtitle: Implement a developer workflow for schema changes with Liquibase and Neon branching
 enableTableOfContents: true
 ---

 Liquibase is an open-source database-independent library for tracking, managing and applying database schema changes.
-To learn more about Luquibase, please refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).
+To learn more about Liquibase, refer to the [Liquibase documentation](https://docs.liquibase.com/home.html).

 This guide shows you how to set up a developer workflow that uses Liquibase with Neon's branching feature.
-The workflow involves making schema changes on a target development database branch and apply the changes back to the source database on your main branch in Neon.
+The workflow involves making schema changes on a target development database branch and applying the changes back to the source database on your main branch in Neon.

 ## Prerequisites

 - A Neon account.
 See [Sign up](/docs/get-started-with-neon/signing-up).
 - A Neon project.
 See [Create your first project](/docs/get-started-with-neon/setting-up-a-project).
 - Liquibase requires Java.
 To check if you have Java installed, run `java --version`.
-If not, refer to the instructions for your operating system.
+If not, refer to the installation instructions for your operating system.
 - An installation of Liquibase.
 For instructions, refer to [Manage schema changes with Liquibase](/docs/guides/liquibase) for installation instructions.

 ## Initialize a new Liquibase project